snivilised/arcadia/README.md

 + `update BINARY_NAME`: Inside _Taskfile.yml_, change the value of ___BINARY_NAME___ to the name of the client application.
 + `update github action workflows`: change the name of the workflows in the .yaml files to replace ___Arcadia___ to ___Maestro___ (note the change of case, if this is important).

-#### ✅ Localisation/Internationalisation
+##### ✅ Localisation/Internationalisation

-+ `update translation file`: Inside _Taskfile.yml_, add support for loading any translations that the app will support.
-By default, it deploys a translation file for __en-US__ so this needs to be updated as appropriate.
-+ `update message id`: This package supports i18n and as part of that defines messages that need to be translated.
-The user needs to update the message ids of defined messages in `messages.go`, which by default contain ___arcadia___ as part of the id.
-+ change the names of the translation files, eg change ___arcadia.active.en-GB.json___ to ___maestro.active.en-GB.json___
++ `change the names of the translation files`: eg change ___arcadia.active.en-GB.json___ to ___maestro.active.en-GB.json___

+##### ✅ Miscellaneous automated changes

++ `reset version files`: this is optional because the release process automatically updates the version number according to the tag specified by the user, but will initially contain the version number which reflects the current value of arcadia at the time the client project is instantiated.
++ `change SOURCE_ID`: to "github.com/pandora/maestro"

+#### 🖐 Manual changes

+The following documents manual changes required.

+##### ☑️ Structural changes

++ `github actions workflow`: If the client does not to use github actions workflow automation, then these files ([ci-workflow](.github/workflows/ci-workflow.yml), [release-workflow](.github/workflows/release-workflow.yml), [.goreleaser.yaml](./.goreleaser.yaml)), should be deleted.

++ `remove the dummy code`: __widget-cmd.go__ and its associated test __widget_test.go__ (but only do this once new valid tests are ready to replace it, to avoid references being removed after _go mod tidy_)

++ `review bootstrap.go`: this will need to be modified to invoke creation of any custom commands.
+The `execute` method of __bootstrap__ should be modified to invoke command builder.
+Refer to the `widget` command to see how this is done.

-#### ✅ Github changes
+#### ☑️ Github changes

 Unfortunately, github doesn't copy over the template project's settings to the client project, so these changes must be made manually:

 + `setup branch protection rules`: require pull request
 + `update project settings`: disable __Allow merge commits__ and __Allow squash merging__

-#### ✅ Code coverage
+#### ☑️ Code coverage

 + `coveralls.io`: add maestro project

-#### ✅ Miscellaneous changes
+#### ☑️ Miscellaneous changes

-+ `change SOURCE_ID`: to "github.com/snivilised/maestro"
 + `replace README content`
 + `update email address in copyright statement`: The __root.go__ file contains a placeholder for an email address, update this comment accordingly.
 + `create .env file`: Add any appropriate secrets to a newly created .env in the root directory and to enable the __deploy__ task to work, define a __DEPLOY_TO__ entry that defines where builds should be deployed to for testing
-+ `reset version files`: this is optional because the release process automatically updates the version number according to the tag specified by the user, but will initially contain the version number which reflects the current value of arcadia at the time the client project is instantiated.
 + `install pre-commit hooks`: just run ___pre-commit install___
++ `update translation file`: Inside _Taskfile.yml_, add support for loading any translations that the app will support.
+By default, it deploys a translation file for __en-US__ so this needs to be updated as appropriate.

 ### 🌐 l10n Translations

 This template has been setup to support localisation.
 The default language is `en-GB` with support for `en-US`.
-There is a translation file for `en-US` defined as __src/internal/l10n/out/arcadia.active.en-US.json__.
+There is a translation file for `en-US` defined as __src/i18n/deploy/arcadia.active.en-US.json__.
+This is the initial translation for `en-US` that should be deployed with the app.

 Make sure that the go-i18n package has been installed so that it can be invoked as cli, see [go-i18n](https://github.com/nicksnyder/go-i18n) for installation instructions.

 To maintain localisation of the application, the user must take care to implement all steps to ensure translate-ability of all user facing messages.
 Whenever there is a need to add/change user facing messages including error messages, to maintain this state, the user must:

-+ define template struct (__xxxTemplData__) in __src/internal/l10n/messages.go__ and corresponding __Message()__ method.
++ define template struct (__xxxTemplData__) in __src/i18n/messages.go__ and corresponding __Message()__ method.
 All messages are defined here in the same location, simplifying the message extraction process as all extractable strings occur at the same place.
 Please see [go-i18n](https://github.com/nicksnyder/go-i18n) for all translation/pluralisation options and other regional sensitive content.
-+ define a corresponding helper function in __src/internal/translate/messages.go__.
-These helper functions are the ones that the rest of the application will use in order to generate region sensitive user facing string content.
-+ cd to the ___l10n___ at __src/internal/l10n/__
-+ run `goi18n extract -format json`, this will create an updated __active.en.json__ file
-+ run `goi18n merge -outdir out -format json active.en.json translate.en-US.json`
-+ rename __out/active.en-US.json__ to __out/arcadia.active.en-US.json__.
-The name __arcadia__ should be changed to the name of the new app (which should correspond with `ApplicationName` defined in __src/app/command/root-cmd.go__).

-The file __out/arcadia.active.en-US.json__ is the translation file that will be deployed with the executable.
-Of course, if you want to use a config file format other than `json`, then there will be a little more work to do, but is fairly straight forward.
+For more detailed workflow instructions relating to i18n, please see [i18n README](./resources/doc/i18n-README.md)

 ### 🧪 Quick Test

 To check the app is working (as opposed to running the unit tests), build and deploy:

-> task b

-> task d
+> task tbd

+(which performs a test, build then deploy)

 NB: the `deploy` task has been set up for windows by default, but can be changed at will.

 Check that the executable and the US language file __arcadia.active.en-US.json__ have both been deployed.
 Then invoke the widget command with something like

-> arcadia widget -p "P?\<date\>" -t 30
+> maestro widget -p "P?\<date\>" -t 30

 Optionally, the user can also specify the ___directory___ flag:

-> arcadia widget -p "P?\<date\>" -t 30 -d foo-bar.txt
+> maestro widget -p "P?\<date\>" -t 30 -d foo-bar.txt

 ... where ___foo-bar.txt___ should be replaced with a file that actually exists.

+This assumes that the the project name is `maestro`, change as appropriate.

 Since the `widget` command uses `Cobrass` option validation to check that the file specified exists, the app will fail if the file does not exist.
 This serves as an example of how to implement option validation with `Cobrass`.